-Zepu Miao^, Yifan Ren^, Andrea Tarabini^, Ludong Yang, Huihui Li, Chang Ye, Gianni Liti, Gilles Fischer, Jing Li*, Jia-Xing Yue* (2024) ScRAPdb: an integrated pan-omics database for the Saccharomyces cerevisiae reference assembly panel. (submitted; ^: co-first authors; *: co-corresponding authors)
+Zepu Miao^, Yifan Ren^, Andrea Tarabini^, Ludong Yang, Huihui Li, Chang Ye, Gianni Liti, Gilles Fischer, Jing Li*, Jia-Xing Yue*.
+(2024) ScRAPdb: an integrated pan-omics database for the Saccharomyces cerevisiae reference assembly panel.
+Nucleic Acids Research, (in press; doi: 10.1093/nar/gkae955)

 Jia-Xing Yue (yuejiaxing[at]gmail[dot]com)